jbowyers/chartinator/README.md

                 // 'data': the data value,
                 // 'label': the column title
                 // Default: false - use Google Charts annotation defaults
-                // Note: Only works when extracting data from HTML tables.
+                // Note: Only works when extracting data from HTML tables or Google Sheets.
                 // Not supported on pie, geo, calendar charts
                 annotationConcat: 'domain - label: data',

+                // The chart height aspect ratio custom option
+                // Used to refactor the chart height relative to the width in RWD
+                // this is overridden if the Google Charts height option has a value
+                // Default: false - not used
+                chartHeightRatio: 0.75,

                 // Google Bar Chart Options
                 barChart: {